johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 | Create and Manage</br>- cases and case tasks</br>- assign</br>- update status</br>- link and unlink incidents | Microsoft Defender XDR Unified RBAC</br>Security operations > Alerts (manage)|
 | Customize case status options | Microsoft Defender XDR Unified RBAC</br>Authorization and setting > Core Security settings (manage)|

+Bring the best processes from your non-Microsoft ticketing system to the CMSK.
+SecOps teams

-Here are some of the priorities that are important to us as we continue to develop case management:
+Here are some of the priorities that are important to us as we work towards a robust case management experience:

 - Automation
 - Rich text with images